 UTIs are usually classified as upper or lower according to where they occur along the urinary tract.
 Lower UTIs are infections of the urethra (urethritis) or bladder (cystitis).
-Some doctors consider prostate infections (prostatitis) to be lower UTIs (see Prostate Disorders: Prostatitis).
+Some doctors consider prostate infections (prostatitis) to be lower UTIs (see see Prostatitis).
 Upper UTIs are infections of the kidneys (pyelonephritis).
 In paired organs (such as the kidneys), infection can occur in one or both organs.
-UTIs can occur in children (see Bacterial Infections in Infants and Children: Urinary Tract Infection in Children(UTI)) as well as in adults.
+UTIs can occur in children (see see Urinary Tract Infection in Children(UTI)) as well as in adults.

 The organisms that cause infection usually enter the urinary tract by one of two routes.
 The most common route by far is through the lower end of the urinary tract—the opening of a man's urethra at the tip of the penis or the opening of a woman's urethra at the vulva.
 The infection ascends the urethra to the bladder, and sometimes to the kidneys, or both.
 The other possible route is through the bloodstream, usually to the kidneys.

 UTIs are almost always caused by bacteria, although some viruses, fungi, and parasites can infect the urinary tract as well.
 More than 85% of UTIs are caused by bacteria from the intestine or vagina.
 Ordinarily, however, bacteria that enter the urinary tract are washed out by the flushing action of the bladder as it empties.